 Today is March 10, 2014.
-Putin has sent troops into the Ukraine because they’re talking about dividing the country; the most sought after Mexican cartel “El Chapo” has been captured; the Winter Hunger Game — I mean Olympics are closing; the psychotic Republican Governor of Wisconsin, Scott Walker wants to run for president!
-Yes, these things are important, but they are not the most pressing issues facing students today.
+Russian president Vladimir Putin has sent troops into the Ukraine amid talk of dividing the country; the most sought after Mexican cartel “El Chapo” has been captured; the Winter Hunger Game – I mean Olympics- are closing; the outspoken Republican Governor of Wisconsin, Scott Walker wants to run for president!
+Yes, these things are important, but they are not the most pressing issues affecting students today.
 What is?
 I’ll tell you — Print Cards.

 Yes, Print Cards.
-I want to give you some statistics on them — 99.98% of Berkeley City College students have filed a formal complaint to the President and Vice President.
+I want to give you some statistics on them — 99.98% of Berkeley City College students have filed formal complaints to President Obama and the Vice President.
 They all demanded that “Print Cards” be abolished from the BCC library and computer lab immediately.
 Unfortunately, Obama and Biden’s secretaries responded that they do not handle such trivial requests.

 Last semester, Print Cards were responsible for 20 motor vehicle accidents, 14 pedestrian deaths and a whopping 2,516 bicycle accidents.
 I presented these statistics to the Board of Education and a press secretary responded, “The Board of Education takes these allegations very seriously.
 We are further investigating how flimsy pieces of paper valued between one to five dollars can cause such chaos and destruction.”

 The last accident caused by these Print Cards lead to twenty-one year old Qiyamah Hameed going into a coma for over 5 months.
 I tracked her down recently to try to make sense of the many rumors circulating around her accident.